mickfuzz/makecode-platformer-101/powerUpJump.md

 To create a power up we will replicate the for element loop used to display the Food elements on our game.
 So the first step is to duplicate that and to make changes to the values.
-You can find more detailed instructions on how to do this is the create static enemeies pattern.
+You can find more detailed instructions on how to do this is the create static enemies pattern.
 To start change your level Tilemap design to add a new colour tile to act as our power up and change the design to include an area that the player would not be able to access with their normal jump.